-All veterans are required to have course approval and counseling at College of the Canyons prior to their first registration to help determine the best program available to meet their educational objectives.
+All veterans are required to have course approval and counseling at College of the Canyons prior to the end of their second semester of attendance to help determine the best program available to meet their educational objectives.
 Veterans are encouraged to consult an advisor prior to each registration and at any other time they have problems concerning their educational program.